kevinboone/vlc-server/radio_support/README.md

 I can think of two basic ways to structure streams in the database, depending on the level of automation required, and the number of streams to be added.

-Either you could group a lot of 'similar' stations into a specific 'album', or you could create an 'album' for each stream.
-Of course, these aren't real album -- just a way to group similar content.
+1. Group a lot of 'similar' stations into a specific 'album', or
+2. create an 'album' for each stream.

+Of course, these aren't real albums -- just a way to group similar content.
 'Similar' in this context is not well-defined -- radio stations might be 'similar' if they based in the same location, or broadcast the same genre of music or speech, or something else.

 ### Manually adding stations from a list

 For a small number of stations, I find it easiest just to maintain a list in a text file, and use a script to add them to the database.
-Of course, this approach only works if the stations have relatively stable URLs -- and most do not.
+Of course, this approach only works if the stations have relatively stable URLs -- and many do not.
 It's also only practical for a relatively small number of streams.

 With this approach, I create each stream as its own 'album'.
 So, in the